AndriiBanduliak/Softseve_2023-2024/PYTHON PRACTICAL/tasks/README.md

 ### Solution

 To solve this problem efficiently, we can use the Strategy design pattern.
 This pattern allows us to define a family of algorithms, encapsulate each one, and make them interchangeable.
 The strategy pattern lets the algorithm vary independently from clients that use it.

+## Task 39

+Imagine you are creating an application that shows the data about all different types of vehicles present.
+It takes the data from APIs of different vehicle organizations in XML format and then displays the information.
+But suppose at some time you want to upgrade your application with a Machine Learning algorithm that works beautifully on the data and fetches the important data only.
+But there is a problem, it takes data in JSON format only.
+It will be a really poor approach to make changes in the Machine Learning Algorithm so that it will take data in XML format.

+### Solution

+For solving the problem described above, you can use the Adapter Method that helps by creating an Adapter object.

+#### How to Use an Adapter in Your Code

+1. **Client** should make a request to the adapter by calling a method on it using the target interface.
+2. Using the **Adaptee** interface, the Adapter should translate that request on the adaptee.
+3. The result of the call is received by the client, and they are unaware of the Adapter’s presence.